Interested in giving school tours and working with children? Then becoming a museum docent is for you!

 This half day program will allow young artists in grades 1-6 to use nature as thier inspiration to create art.

 Learn how to play the guitar at FMC!
-This one week guitar class for grades 5 -9 will provide students with the necesarry skills to play several songs on the guitar.
+This one week guitar class for grades 5 -9 will provide students with the necessary skills to play several songs on the guitar.

 A hands-on art class for grades 1-6.
 Students will enjoy painting, drawing, printmaking, clay sculpting and more!